-Timeline of Assuming Office, Ad ministration and Repository of Oath, and Application n Citation President/Vice President January 20 Traditionally administered by Chief Justice of the Supreme Court U.S. Constitution, Article II, Section 1 and 20 th Amendment U.S. Senator and Representative January 3 or on alternate day designated by Congress Senate: As the President of the Senate, the Vice President administers the oath to new Senators on the first day of a new Congress.
+Timeline of Assuming Office, Administratio n and Repository of Oath, and A pplication Citation President/Vice President January 20 Traditionally administered by Chief Justice of the Supreme Court.
+U.S. Constitution, Article II, Section 1 and 20 th Amendment U.S. Senator and Representative January 3 or on alternate day designated by Congress Senate: As the President of the Senate, the Vice President administers the oath to new Senators on the first day of a new Congress.
 House: Administered by the Speaker of the House on the first day to new representatives.
-U.S. Constitution, Article VI, Section 3 and 20 th Amendment State Executive Officers Governor Lt.
-Governor Secretary of State State Treasurer State Auditor Attorney General Commissioner of Public Lands Superintendent of Public Instruction Insurance Commissioner Wednesday following the second Monday in January Administered by a Supreme Court Justice at the capital.
+U.S. Constitution, Article VI, Section 3 and 20 th Amendment State Executive Officers Wednesday following the second Monday in January Administered by a Supreme Court Justice at the capital.
 Except for the oath of the Secretary of State, all are filed with the Secretary of State.
 The oath of the Secretary of State is filed with the state Auditor.
 RCW 43.01.010; RCW 43.01.020; RCW 43.08.020; RCW 43.09.010 and 4 USC Section 101 Supreme Court Justice, Court of Appeals Judge, Superior Court Judge Second Monday in January Oath retained by Secretary of State.
 Washington State Constitution, Article IV, Sections 5 and 28; RCW 2.04.080; RCW 2.06.070; RCW 2.06.085; RCW 2.08.080 State Legislature · Senator · Representative Second Monday in January Oath is administered by a Supreme Court Justice on the first day of session.
 Oaths retained by the House and Senate.
 U.S. Constitution, Article VI; RCW 29A.04.133 County Officials, Executive Officers January 1 No earlier than 10 days prior to assuming office, or at last regularly scheduled meeting.
 Oath retained by county Auditor.
 RCW 29A.60.280; RCW 36.16.040; RCW 36.16.060